SBA Economic Injury Disaster Loans: What They Are & How They Work

 - Business location: Your business must be located in a declared disaster area.

-- Impact to business: You must have suffered economic injury to the point that you’re unable to pay debts or ordinary operating expenses.
+- Impact on business: You must have suffered economic injury to the point that you are unable to pay debts or ordinary operating expenses.
 This can include damage to business property or reduced revenue as a result of the declared disaster.

 - Business type: Small businesses, agricultural cooperatives, and private nonprofit organizations can be eligible for an EIDL loan.